abhcs/rtsched/README.md

 FP-KERN and CP-KERN are consistent; thus, we have confidence in the validity of the results derived from the C++ implementations.
-The repository should serve as a useful starting point for someone interested in developing schedulability tests that run quickly in *reality* (maybe use a language with good support for parallel programming).
+The repository should serve as a useful starting point for someone interested in developing schedulability tests that run even more quickly (maybe use a language with good support for parallel programming).

 ## Requirements